mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 Out[6]: RandomForestClassifier(max_depth=5, n_estimators=200, random_state=0)
 ```

-Then, we evaluate the model on both the training and the test subsets, which this comes easily in scikit-learn.
+Then, we evaluate the model on both the training and the test subsets, which comes easily in scikit-learn.

 ```
 In [7]: rf.score(X_train, y_train).round(3), rf.score(X_test, y_test).round(3)